-The complexity of Indo-Pacific and its rising importance as a key pillar of global geopolitics makes it necessary to engage in academic reflection on the concept.
-This research group on the Indo-Pacific approaches this task from a multidisciplinary and sectoral perspective, with the aim to contribute to the understanding of regional dynamics and to produce academic research that is usable by UK and European policy makers.
+The complexity of the Indo-Pacific and its rising importance as a key pillar of global geopolitics makes it necessary to engage in academic reflection on the concept.
+This research group approaches this task from a multidisciplinary and sectoral perspective, with the aim to contribute to the understanding of regional dynamics, and to produce academic research that is usable by UK and European policy makers.

 Our key areas of interest include the geo-strategy of the Indo-Pacific, and China's position in it, the vision of individual resident actors in relation to the US-China strategic competition, their vision of the Indo-Pacific and the role of non-resident actors (essentially UK and Europeans) in it.